zachalbert/zachalbert.com_v6-build/README.md

 * Responsive tuning on the main column view
 * Get better icons on the orrry
 * Write a better thanks page
+* Change the orrry to more of a general experiment / project showcase area, easily swappable

 ## The Orrery